 Filing Small Business Taxes on Schedule C

-If you are a sole proprietor or single-member LLC owners, you must file your business tax return along with your personal tax return each year.
-You will be using Schedule C for your small business return and you will add that schedule to your personal 1040.
+If you are self-employed, you must file your business tax return along with your personal tax return each year.
+To do this you must add-on the Schedule C for your small business and include the details on your personal 1040.

 The Schedule C Form

-Part II is a listing of your business expenses.
+- Part II–Expenses: This is a listing of your business expenses.
 Check out this article on business tax deductions from A to Z to make sure you don't miss any.

-The 2017 Tax Cuts and Jobs Act (the "Trump Tax Cuts") means some changes in the way you work on your Schedule C, beginning with the 2018 tax year.
+The 2017 Tax Cuts and Jobs Act (also knowns as TCJA, or the "Trump Tax Cuts") means some changes in the way you work on your Schedule C, beginning with the 2018 tax year.
 There are many limitations and restrictions on these changes, so it's a good idea to discuss them with your tax professional.
 Briefly, these are some of the major changes:

 - You may be eligible for an additional 20% tax cut on your net business income, in addition to other business expense deductions.
 This article from the IRS discusses the details of this deduction.